 The answer is easy: it is because you allowed the exceeding oil to dry.
 In this case, sand the surface in order to remove a thin layer of the product, and then apply a new coat of oil.
 Carefully wipe off the excess.

 It is very easy to change the colour of your bamboo counter.
-Oils for interior surfaces come in various colors ranging from light gray to dark brown.
+Oils for interior surfaces come in various colours ranging from light gray to dark brown.
 If you want to save the natural look of bamboo, choose a colourless oil.

 To make your bamboo counter last longer, you must do regular maintenance, using the right product.
 Regular cleaners attack the protective oil.
 You should choose a neutral pH product.
 This kind of product is milder not only on your counter but also on your skin!